Devices for Freshman and Sophomore students

 Most of the apps used at SLUH are free to download.
 A few applications may require purchase.

-These are the required apps for next year: Google Chrome, Gmail, Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Canvas by Instructure and Notability.
+These are the required apps for next year: Google Chrome, Gmail, Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Canvas by Instructure, Notability and Zoom.
 Individual teachers may require additional apps.

 Can families opt out of the iPad program?